TickTeam/guide-tt/ios_app/4_how_to_share_a_task_list.md

 #### How to share a task list?
-If you want to check a shopping list with your parents or discuss a meeting agenda with your colleagues, you can share your lists with them.
+With a shared list, it is easy to check a shopping list with your parents or discuss a meeting agenda with your colleagues.

 **-Option 1: Add recipients**